thanos-io/thanos/docs/proposals-accepted/202206-active-series-limiting-hashring.md

 In general, we would need three measures to impose a limit,

 * The current count of active series for a tenant (across all replicas if it is a *per-tenant* limit)
 * The user configured limit (*per-tenant* and *per-replica-tenant* can be different).
-We can assume this would be available as a user flag and would be same for all tenants (initially)
+We can assume this would be available as a user flag and would be same for all tenants (in initial implementation)
 * The increase in the number of active series, when a new tenant [remote write request](https://github.com/prometheus/prometheus/blob/v2.36.1/prompb/remote.proto#L22) would be ingested (this can be optional as seen in [meta-monitoring approach](#meta-monitoring-based-validator)).

 There are a few ways in which we can achieve the outlined goals of this proposal and get the above measurements to impose a limit.
 The order of approaches is based on preference.

 ### Meta-monitoring-based Receive Router Validation

-We could leverage a meta-monitoring solution which scrapes metrics from all Receivers as and then programmatically query for metrics like `prometheus_tsdb_head_series` and sum across tenants and instances periodically and limit based on that value (`latestCurrentSeries`).
+We could leverage any meta-monitoring solution, that in the context of this proposal, would mean any Prometheus Query API compatible solution which is capable of consuming metrics exposes by all Thanos Receive instances.
+Such query endpoint would allows getting the scrape time seconds old number of all active series per tenant with TSDB metrics like `prometheus_tsdb_head_series`, and limit based on that value.

-This approach would add validation logic within Receive Router, which we can call as **“Validator”**.
-This can be optionally enabled via flags.
+This approach would add validation logic within Receive Router or RouterIngestor modes and can be optionally enabled via flags.

-Within Validator, we do not need to calculate an increase based on requests, as this will be handled by Receive instrumentation and meta-monitoring solution.
+With such approach, we do not need to calculate an increase based on requests, as this will be handled by Receive instrumentation and meta-monitoring solution.
 We only need to query the latest HEAD series value for a tenant summed across all receives and limit remote write requests if the result of the instant query is greater than the configured limit.

-This value can also be cached, and the query for latest value can be executed periodically.
+The value of current active series for each tenant can be cached in a map which would be updated by meta-monitoring query which is executed periodically.
+This map will be referred to for `latestCurrentSeries`.

 So if a user configures a *per-tenant* limit, say `globalSeriesLimit`, the resultant limiting equation here would simply be `globalSeriesLimit >= latestCurrentSeries` which is checked on request.